wiseman/java-mode-s-beast/README.md

 The decoder is primarily a Java port of the C# code in [Virtual Radar Server](http://www.virtualradarserver.co.uk/).

+You can get it from Maven Central as `[com.lemondronor/modesbeast 0.0.1]`.

 ## Development

 To run unit tests & check code style: